 Veterinary nurse jobs and roles as assistants allow you to provide support to veterinarians in the care of animals receiving medical and surgical treatment.
 They work closely with animals in pre and post-operative care and are also responsible for the general cleaning and maintenance of equipment.
 Often vet nurses meet with clients and their animals before a veterinarian to evaluate the issue or injury of the animal and to help them decide on the best possible solution to the concern.

-So you’ve completed your animal care courses and are now set to work in a veterinary practice but how do you actually get your first vet nurse job?
-Here we list the 4 most important steps on how to become a veterinary nurse:
+So you’ve completed your animal care courses and are now set to work in veterinary practice, but how do you actually get your first position in animal health?
+Here we list 4 of the most important steps on how to enter the industry:

-It’s important that you volunteer somewhere where you can really develop your skills, because as a vet nurse, you need to have excellent animal handling skills.
-Remember that practical training and experience is the best way to get the position you’ve always dreamed of.
+It’s important that you volunteer or source a traineeship somewhere where you can really develop your experience as a vet nurse; you need to have excellent animal handling skills in all areas.
+Remember that practical training is the best way to get the position you’ve always dreamed of.
 Pad out that resume whilst you study; no learning is lost learning!